 Frequently Asked Questions: Recycling and Solid Waste

 Why does Chandler not accept some items that are marked with a recycling symbol?
 The primary reason is economics.
-There are three important factors that determine what materials can be economically recycled:
+There are three main factors that determine what materials can economically be recycled:

 QUANTITY: There must be a large enough quantity of the material available to recycle.

-COST: The cost for the material must be more than the cost of collection, processing and transportation.
+COST: Cost for material must be greater than cost of collection, processing and

-ACCEPTANCE: Just as important as the cost, the material recovery facility (recycling center) must accept the material.
+ACCEPTANCE: Just as important as cost, the material recovery facility (recycling center) must accept the material.
 If the item is not listed as accepted in Chandler’s recycling program, then the recycling center doesn’t accept the item for processing due to one of the three factors noted above.

-Even though Styrofoam and other polystyrene products are marked as recyclable, these items are not accepted in the City of Chandler's curbside recycling program.
-Unfortunately, there is no market for much of the Styrofoam materials as much of the material is contaminated with food and/or beverages.
-Plus Styrofoam is not made the same and packing material may contain fire retardant chemicals that are not biodegradable.
+Styrofoam and other polystyrene products may be marked as recyclable, but these items are not accepted in the Chandler's curbside recycling program.
+Unfortunately, there is no market for most of the Styrofoam materials, as this material is often contaminated with food, liquids or glues and other packing materials.
+Not all Styrofoam is made the same and some Styrofoam contains fire retardant chemicals that are not biodegradable.
 Styrofoam cups and food containers should be bagged and thrown in the trash container.

-Some local companies, such as UPS stores and Earth Friendly Block (scroll to bottom of their web page for drop off location) accept clean Styrofoam packing materials including block and peanuts.
-Since storage space may be limited, it is recommended to first call the store near you to be sure they will accept the material.
+There are local companies, such as UPS stores and Earth Friendly Block that accept clean Styrofoam packing materials, including block and peanuts.
+Since storage space may be limited, it is recommended to call the store near you to be sure they accept the material.

 Where can I get documents shredded?